Louis-7/jineng-wuziqi/docs/Rules.md

 ### 1) Place Stone

 - Target/Restrictions:
-  - Must select an empty board cell.
+  - Must select an empty intersection on the board (i.e., a grid line crossing).
 - Effect:
-  - Place one stone of the current player on that cell.
+  - Place one stone of the current player at that intersection.
 - Notes:
   - Immediately triggers a win check after resolution.
-  - Illegal target: selecting an occupied cell must be rejected (UI should disable; engine must validate and refuse the action).
+  - Illegal target: selecting an occupied intersection must be rejected (UI should disable; engine must validate and refuse the action).

 ### 2) Take Stone